FIBA Under-19 Basketball World Cup

 The FIBA Under-19 Basketball World Cup (formerly FIBA Under-19 World Championship) is the under-19 men's world basketball championship organised by the International Basketball Federation (FIBA).
 From its inauguration in 1979, until 2007, it was held every four years.
 Since 2007, it has been held biennially.
-The current champions are the United States, who defeated France in 2021.
+The current champions are United States in 2025.
+The next edition will take place in Czech Republic in 2027.